-What kind of diseases can acupuncture treat?
+What can acupuncture and Chinese herbal medicine treat?

 What can I expect during my treatment?